Anthropic rock: Classification and theory

 The US geologist James Ross Underwood Jr. advocated a fourth class of rocks to be added to Earth and planetary materials studies which would supplement geology's long-identified igneous, sedimentary and metamorphic groups.
 His practical proposal for an "anthropic rocks" category recognizes the pervading spread of humankind and its industrial products.

 Future

 NASA and others have offered many settlement proposals that entail the use of in-situ resources of the Moon and Mars by astronauts.

 The relatively inert nature of rocks has been exploited in many methods to immobilize chemical and/or radioactive wastes; the Australian researcher, A.E.
 Ringwood, developed a titanate ceramic called Synroc, his acronym for "synthetic rock".
 D.J.
 Sheppard proposed Sun-orbiting space colonies, interplanetary and interstellar spaceships ought to be manufactured of concrete.
 There have also been proposals for deep-diving submarines constructed of concrete and concrete ships.

 Alan Weisman in The World Without Us (2007) noted that anthropic rocks of all kinds, among other artifacts, will exist far into our planet's future even should our species disappear "tomorrow".

-Environmental impact

-Climate experts at COP27 called for a reduction of greenhouse gas (GHG) emissions from the three construction sector industries, including the concrete industry, because concrete is responsible for over seven percent of the world’s carbon emissions.

-It is estimated that one ton of cement produces one ton of carbon dioxide, although modernized factories have found ways to reduce these emissions.

-Nature journal estimated that the concrete industry was responsible for nine percent of all water withdrawals from industry, and by 2025, most of the water withdrawals for concrete production will be in geographical areas that already face water stress.

-The rapid urbanisation of the past century has resulted in drastic biodiversity loss, as animals, plants and fungi have found themselves and their ecosystems smothered under tonnes of concrete.
-As much as 80 percent of urban spaces are covered by pavement or buildings, leaving little land for green spaces.